vetgeek/awesome-veterinary/README.md

 * [Specific diseases of animals (ruminants)](https://awesomeveterinary.blogspot.com/p/specific-diseases-of-animals.html) - It is necessory to diagnose animals for this diseases so that we can prevent zoonotic diseases.

 ### Histopathology
+* [Histopathology](https://awesomeveterinary.blogspot.com/p/histopathology_22.html) - Histopathology is the diagnosis and study of diseases of the tissues, and involves examining tissues and/or cells under a microscope.
+Histopathologists are responsible for making tissue diagnoses and helping clinicians manage a patient's care.
+* [Microscope](https://awesomeveterinary.blogspot.com/p/care-of-light-microscope.html) - It is used to see microscopic organisms.
+* [Tissue preparation for microscopic study](https://awesomeveterinary.blogspot.com/p/tissue-preparation-for-microscopic-study.html) - We prepare tissue before examination under the microscope.
+* [Preparation and staining of blood smear](https://awesomeveterinary.blogspot.com/p/blog-page_22.html) - We stain tissue in order to defferentiate cells.
+* [Dye](https://awesomeveterinary.blogspot.com/p/dye.html) - Different dyes are used to stain tissues.

+### Radiology

 ### Microbiology-veterinary bacteriology